Below Average

 How does Thurgood Marshall Academy for Learning & Social Change rank in NY?

-Thurgood Marshall Academy for Learning & Social Change is ranked #1513 out of 4,739 schools in NY.
+Thurgood Marshall Academy for Learning & Social Change ranks #3,958 of 4,742 schools in NY.

 What is Thurgood Marshall Academy for Learning & Social Change's MySchoolScout rating?

-Thurgood Marshall Academy for Learning & Social Change has a composite rating of 7.1 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Thurgood Marshall Academy for Learning & Social Change has a current MySchoolScout rating of 4.4 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Thurgood Marshall Academy for Learning & Social Change?